axoflow/axosyslog-core-docs/content/shared/chunk/global-objects-syntax.md

     ```

-  - Some options are global options, or can be set globally, for example, whether {{% productparam "abbrev" %}} should use DNS resolution to resolve IP addresses.
+  - Some options are global options, or can be set globally, for example, whether {{% param "product.abbrev" %}} should use DNS resolution to resolve IP addresses.
 Global options are detailed in {{% xref "/docs/chapter-global-options/_index.md" %}}.

     ```c